dev-philip/bio-ai-frontend/README.md

 # To start the dev server

 1. Run `npm install` to install all dependencies
+2. Create `.env` in root project.
+Ask admin for env content
-2. `npm run dev` to start the server
+3. `npm run dev` to start the server